Wholly Owned Subsidiary Definition

-- Results are been grouped under the parent company at each balance sheet date.
+- Results are grouped under the parent company at each balance sheet date.

-- The subsidiary company gets a good brand name by getting acquired by the top brand thus increasing the valuation and the market share of the parent company by acquiring an established player in the market.
+- The subsidiary company gets a good brand name by acquiring the top brand, thus increasing the parent company’s valuation and market share by developing an established player in the market.

-- Building relations with customers and investors become easy if the parent has strong connections in the market.
+- Building relations with customers and investors becomes easy if the parent has strong connections in the market.

 - Identification of M&A opportunities in the industry is a tough task.

 - Establishing relationships among vendors, regulators, bankers, investors, lenders take a lot of time since they are unaware of the functioning of the subsidiary.

-- In the case of a cross border acquisition, there are many regulatory laws that affect the functioning of the subsidiary.
-Eg: In the parent company, a particular project might be permissible however in the subsidiary company, the local laws in the country may not permit it.
+- In the case of a cross-border acquisition, many regulatory laws affect the functioning of the subsidiary.
+E.g., In the parent company, a particular project might be permissible; however, in the subsidiary company, the local laws in the country may not permit it.

 - Company operations and cultural differences can be a major concern.